 Our technologies and services enable semiconductor companies to improve the yield and performance of integrated circuits, or ICs, by integrating the design and manufacturing processes.
 We believe that our solutions improve a semiconductor company's time-to-market, yield and ultimately product profitability.
-Our solutions combine proprietary manufacturing process simulation software, yield and performance enhancement methodologies, yield management systems, and professional services.
+Our solutions combine proprietary manufacturing process simulation software, yield and performance modeling software, design-for-manufacturability software, test chips, a proprietary electrical wafer test system, yield and performance enhancement methodologies, yield management systems, and professional services.
 We analyze yield loss mechanisms to identify, quantify and correct the issues that cause yield loss, as an integral part of the IC design process.
 This drives IC design and manufacturing improvements that enable our customers to have higher initial yields and achieve and exceed targeted IC yield and performance throughout product life cycles.
-Our solution is designed to increase the initial yield when a design first enters a manufacturing line, to increase the at which that yield improves, and to allow subsequent product designs to be added to manufacturing lines more quickly and easily.
+Our solution is designed to increase the initial yield when a design first enters a manufacturing line, to increase the rate at which that yield improves, and to allow subsequent product designs to be added to manufacturing lines more quickly and easily.